-If you’re considering becoming a truck owner operator, there are several factors that need to be weighed before you make a final decision.
+If you’re considering becoming a truck owner operator, there are several factors and details that need to be weighed before you make a final decision.

-Today, we’re going to cover the basic requirements of how to become an owner operator.
+Today, we’re going to cover the basic requirements to drive your career forward and become an owner operator.
 We’ll also highlight some of the pitfalls you can bypass with owner operator trucking.